Table of Contents

 The fruits are light yellow in color, egg-shaped long brownish fruits densely covered with hair.
 It is one-seeded and covered with minute pale pubescence.
 The fruiting time is from June and matures in September.

-What are the Benefits of Belleric Myroblan?
+4. What are the Health Benefits of Terminalia Bellirica?

 The Belleric Myroblan is bitter in taste, it is a tonic, and a laxative also arrests secretion or bleeding.
 It is also useful in reducing fevers.
 The baheda fruit is one of the three constituents of the famous Indian preparation Triphala.
 The other two are Indian gooseberry and chebulic myroblan.